ezzatron/php-error-handler/error-handler-meta.md

 ### 3.3.
 Solution B: Error handling management via existing Composer features

-This solution involves implementing error handling management by harnessing the existing Composer dependency resolution system and [metapackages].
-This solution could be implemented with very little effort (at least in terms of development).
+This solution involves implementing error handling management by harnessing the existing Composer dependency resolution system and 'virtual packages'.
+This solution could be implemented with very little effort.

-Package developers would add special metapackages to their Composer configuration's [require] section to specify their error handling requirements.
+Package developers would add special virtual packages to their Composer configuration's [require] section to specify their error handling requirements.
-Two metapackages would be defined, and published to [Packagist] by the FIG:
+Two virtual packages would be officially sanctioned by the FIG:
 `psr/error-exceptions` and `psr/traditional-errors`.

 - Requiring `psr/error-exceptions` would indicate that the package expects a